Youngjo-Kim/CX4240_project_2019/README.md

 ### Discussion
 We believe this is a project that can benefit people who love food and are willing to learn about the culture behind different recipes.

+#### Reference
+1. Kotsiantis SB.
+Supervised Machine Learning: A Review of Classification Techniques.
+Proceedings of the 2007 conference on Emerging Artificial Intelligence Applications in Computer Engineering: Real Word AI Systems with Applications in eHealth, HCI, Information Retrieval and Pervasive Technologies; 2007.
+2. Vapnik V, Kotz S. Estimation of Dependences Based on Empirical Data.
+Springer; 2006.
+3. Vapnik V. The Nature of Statistical Learning Theory.
+Springer New York; 1999.